davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 [@Hurst1982; @Sharma1991; @Cole1995; @Wilson2005].
-However, this phase of slab window opening and related volcanism cannot account for the eruption of the ca. 1.7 Ma Crystal Knob volcanic neck itself, which we return to below <fixme>cite the section</fixme>.
+However, this phase of slab window opening and related volcanism cannot account for the eruption of the ca. 1.7 Ma Crystal Knob volcanic neck itself, which we return to in @sec:crystal_knob_eruption.

 ## The Monterey plate